jamesquinlan/dsc-techstack/topics/shell.md

 1. Freedom to run the program for any purpose
 2. Freedom to study how the program works and adapt it by accessing the source code.
 3. Freedom to redistribute copies.
-4. Freedom to improve the program, release the improviements to the public.
+4. Freedom to improve the program and release the improvements to the public.

 # Linux
-In 1991, a second year Copmuter Science student at University of Helsinki, Linus Torvalds, wrote a kernel.
+In 1991, Linus Torvalds, a second-year Computer Science student at the University of Helsinki, wrote a kernel.